-Now that you’ve found your gross profit, what do you do with it?
+Now that you’ve found out how to calculate gross profit, what do you do with it?
 As is the case with all profit, you want to try to maximize it.

 Since gross profit is the difference between total sales and the cost of what you are selling, increasing gross profit directly impacts your bottom line.

 Let’s say you find a new supplier who will sell you snorkel sets for $4.50 instead of $5.
 Those same 10 snorkel sets now cost you $45, making your gross profit $155.
-That’s $5 dollars more you can use to enhance your beach stand, hire an employee so you can catch the waves sooner, or put straight in your bank account.
+That’s $5 more you can use to enhance your beach stand, hire an employee so you can catch the waves sooner, or put straight into your business bank account.

-Anything you can do to increase efficiency or decrease cost directly improves your gross profit, meaning you can make more money without having to increase sales.
+Anything you can do to increase efficiency or decrease costs directly improves your gross profit, meaning you can make more money without having to increase sales.

-This is critical in a competitive market where other businesses are selling the same product or service as you.
-There are really only two ways to increase your top line in a sustainable manner: You must either raise your prices, or you must increase your sales volume.
+Increasing gross profit is critical in a competitive market where other businesses are selling the same product or service as you.
+There are really only two ways to increase your top line in a sustainable manner: You must either raise the price of your products, or you must increase your sales volume.

-In a competitive market, neither of these options may be available to you.
+In a competitive market, neither of the above options may be available to you.
 This makes maximizing your gross profit even more important.
-You may not be able to change your top line much, but maximizing your gross profit might give you a distinct advantage over your competition.
+You might not be able to change your top line much, but maximizing your gross profit might give you a distinct advantage over your competition.